Mark Truscott

 Mark Truscott (born 1970) is a Toronto poet.
 He was born in Bloomington, Indiana, United States.
 He attended several public schools and Nelson High School in Burlington, Ontario and went on for a B.A. and M.A. in English at McMaster University in Hamilton.

+Truscott is the grandson of Olympian Alda Wilson.

 His first collection, Said Like Reeds or Things (Coach House Books, 2004), was shortlisted for a ReLit Award and received an Alcuin Society Book Design Awards citation for Darren Wershler-Henry’s design.
 His third collection, Branches, won the inaugural Nelson Ball Prize.
 Poems appear in the anthologies Shift & Switch: New Canadian Poetry (Mercury Press, 2005) and Pissing Ice: An Anthology of 'New' Canadian Poets (BookThug, 2004).
 He co-edited the small magazine BafterC with Jay MillAr and curated the Test Reading Series.